suhail3728/Working-hours-backend/learning journal.md

 9. Add the firebase configurations:
     So inside our project folder which has the app.py, requirements.txt, and the venv folder, we will create a new folder called `config` and inside the config folder upload the serviceAccountKey.json file from your computer that has the firebase configurations.
 10. Create new web app:

-     a.
-Go to the web tab
+     - Go to the web tab
-     b.
-Click `Add a new web app`.
+  - Click `Add a new web app`.
-     c.
-The create the web app by choosing the latest python version.
+     - The create the web app by choosing the latest python version.
+     -
 11. Update the WSGI file:

     Under the web app there is a link to modify the WSGI file:

-    a.
-Here change the path to the app folder. like `/home/perfectSky/mysite/venv` in my case as my user name is perfectSky
+    - Here change the path to the app folder. like `/home/perfectSky/mysite/venv` in my case as my user name is perfectSky
-    b.
-Change the virtual environment path.
+    - Change the virtual environment path.
 There will be a variable `VIRTUALENV = '/home/perfectSky/mysite/venv'`.

 Thats all the setups just click save go back to the web tab, press reload and the our backend is live now.